Daniel Becke

-Daniel Becke (born 12 March 1978, in Erfurt), is a former road bicycle and track cyclist from Germany, who was born in the former East Germany.
+Daniel Becke (born 12 March 1978) is a former road bicycle and track cyclist from Germany, who was born in the former East Germany.
 He won a gold medal in the team pursuit at the 2000 Summer Olympics in Sydney.
 He was decorated on Febr.
 2. 2001 by the President of the Federal Republic of Germany (in German: Präsident der Bundesrepublik Deutschland) for winning the gold medal during the Olympic Games 2000.
 He retired in 2008.